hubsienda/qfun/content/help/request-examples.md

 Choose the objective that best matches the purpose of the request.

-Typical objectives include:

-1. Market-entry analysis.
-2. Distributor discovery.
-3. Partner discovery.
-4. Competitor mapping.
-5. Regional opportunity assessment.
-6. Lead or prospect discovery.
-7. Positioning analysis.
-8. Pricing or channel analysis.
-9. Action-priority report.
+Typical objectives include market-entry analysis, distributor discovery, partner discovery, competitor mapping, regional opportunity assessment, lead or prospect discovery, positioning analysis, pricing or channel analysis, and action-priority report.

 ### Example

-If you want to know who already sells similar solutions, choose:
+If you want to understand competing products and substitute solutions, choose:

 Competitor mapping.

-If you want to know who may distribute your product, choose:
+If you want to understand possible channel partners or resellers, choose:

-Distributor discovery.
+Partner discovery.

-If you want to know where to start geographically, choose:
+If you want to know what to do first in the next 90 days, choose:

-Regional opportunity assessment.
+Action-priority report.

 ---

 ## Field: Target customer types

-Use this field to describe the people or organisations that may buy, specify, recommend, install, or influence the product.
+Use this field to describe the people or organisations that may buy, specify, recommend, influence, or use the product.

 ### Weak example

-Companies.
+Retail companies.

 ### Better example

-Distributors, installers, architects.
+Pharmacies, pharmacy groups, healthcare retailers.

 ### Strong example

-Building-material distributors, insulation wholesalers, renovation contractors, damp-remediation specialists, architects, energy-efficiency consultants, installers, property managers, hotel property owners, public-building maintenance departments, and historic-building renovation specialists.
+Independent pharmacies, small pharmacy groups, healthcare retail chains, pharmacy owners, operations managers, purchasing managers, inventory managers, pharmacy technology consultants, and regional healthcare retail associations.

 ---